Fitzy, Wippa & Kate: Fitzy & Wippa (2011–2023)

+Fitzy, Wippa & Kate (2023–present)

 In March 2023, it was reported that McGilvray had been dropped from the show.
-After weeks of speculation, Nova announced that Kate Ritchie would join the show permanently from 14 March 2023.
+After weeks of speculation, Nova announced that Kate Ritchie would join the show as a permanent co-host from 14 March 2023.
+The show was subsequently renamed Fitzy & Wippa with Kate Ritchie.

 In February 2024, it was announced that Nova 100 Melbourne's breakfast show hosts Ben, Liam & Belle would move to a national timeslot, from 6-8pm weeknights, subsequently replacing Fitzy, Wippa and Kate's national slot.